The runtime gate

 Evaluation

-The evaluation is fast and order-independent in its result: the same skill and the same bundle always produce the same decision.
-The console's policy builder previews "this matches N skills" using the same matching rules, so what you see when authoring a policy is what the gate enforces.
-See Policies for how those rules are written.
+Decisions are deterministic: the same skill and the same policy set always produce the same verdict, on every machine.
+The console's policy builder previews "this matches N skills" using the same rules, so what you see when authoring a policy is exactly what the gate enforces.
+See Policies for how rules are written.

 Two modes